Drive sales on autopilot with ecommerce-focused features

 What is an email preheader?

 Sometimes called email preview text, a preheader is that muted text, shaded gray, that appears immediately after the subject line.
+It helps to enhance open rates by showing email recipients a glimpse of the content that awaits them inside the email before they open it, or it can act as a secondary subject line.

 Below is how an email preheader appears on two different devices, as indicated by the boxed portion.
 Depending on the device and email service used by the recipient, it can appear next to the subject line or underneath it.